Blocking ads removes funding from us!

 Design and workmanship

-The Sense follows the Versa in terms of design language, but isn't as chunky as the Versa.
-The case has neither corners nor edges, just like the display.
-Fitbit sells the case in gold and black, and it's water-resistant to 50 meters.
-So swimming or just going for a run in the rain is not an option at all Prostated problems.
+The Sense's design language is based on the Versa, but it is not as bulky as the Versa.
+The case has no corners or edges, just like the display.
+Fitbit sells the case in gold and black and it is waterproof up to 50 meters.
+Swimming or just running in the rain is no problem at all.

 The display has a higher resolution than other models and is based on OLED.
 As a result, the always-on display, which I would like to come back to later, looks a lot better, since the pixels simply do not light up on black surfaces.
 The brightness of the display is sufficient even on very sunny days, which is also known from older Fitbit wearables.
 The colors also got a lot better.